hashgraph/hedera-local-node/docs/multinode-mode.md

 docker logs network-node-3 -f
 ```

-To keep the network operational in multinode mode at least 3 nodes need to be healthy at the same time.
-If less than 3 nodes are healthy the netowrk will stop working.
+In mutlinode mode you need at least 3 healthy nodes for operational network.

 # Full and Turbo Modes